MaayanLab/clustergrammer-docs/docs/clustergrammer_web.rst

   :alt: Clustergrammer Web
   :target: http://amp.pharm.mssm.edu/clustergrammer/

-  Users can easily generate an interactive and shareable heatmap visualization using the `Clustergrammer Web App`_.
+  Users can easily generate an interactive and shareable heatmap visualization using the `Web-App`_.
 Simply upload a tab-separated matrix file in the homepage to be redirected to a permanent and shareable visualization of your data.

 .. _clustergrammer_web_viz:

 Clustergrammer-Web Visualization
 ================================
-Uploading a matrix to Clustergrammer-Web will redirect the user to a new permanent and shareable page with three views of their data:
+Uploading a matrix to the `Web-App`_ will redirect the user to a new permanent and shareable page with three views of their data:

 #. clustered heatmap view of their matrix
 #. clustered similarity matrix of the columns in their original matrix
 #. clustered similarity matrix of the rows in their original matrix

-See the screenshots below and the `example visualization`_ for an example Clustergrammer visualization page.
+See the screenshots below and the `example visualization`_ for an example `Web-App`_ visualization page.

 **Heatmap View**